News and tips

 Melt the knob of butter on a gentle heat in a saucepan, when melted take off the heat and sprinkle some plain flour over the butter then, using a whisk, mix the flour and butter until there is pale lumpy bits in the pan.
 Now add the milk (or ½ and ½) Put back on the heat and start stirring the mixture, increase the heat a bit, keep stirring until the milk starts to boil.
 Start adding in the grated cheese; don’t add all of it as you want some for your topping.
 By now your sauce should be thick if not the add rescue cornflour and keep stirring.
 Your veg should be cooked and in an ovenproof dish, pour over your sauce.
 Mix left over grated cheese with breadcrumbs or crushed cornflakes and sprinkle over your veg and sauce.
 Bake in over for 15 mins until sauce is bubbling and topping is golden brown.

 Use your ovenproof dish again.
 Layer the potatoes on the bottom, then layer the sliced onion.
 We layer bacon bits next (but you could layer cooked carrot slices or other veg) then layer potatoes slices again and repeat until you nearly reach the top.
 Pour over your sauce and the layer with last of potato and sprinkle grated cheese and bread crumb mix.
 Bake in oven for 15 mins or until topping is golden brown

-Make up half the sauce but don’t add cheese!
+Makeup half the sauce but don’t add cheese!
 Add the rescue cornflour instead.
 This is a white sauce.
-Grated cheese and Bread crumbs or cornflakes mixed and Italian herbs Cook the pasta shapes, put them in ovenproof dish.
+Grated cheese and Bread crumbs or cornflakes mixed and Italian herbs Cook the pasta shapes, put them in an ovenproof dish.
 Add whatever else you wanted and then pour over the tomatoes and then the white sauce, sprinkle the topping mix and bake until topping is golden brown.